Sunday, February 10, 2019

 Macrina Wiederkehr, OSB, in her beautiful book, “Seven Sacred Pauses”, describes the level of WITNESS in the first disciples:

 They were impelled to continue proclaiming the Gospel in the face of opposition.
-They were zealous in preaching because they felt passionate about being entrusted with the scared message.
+They were zealous in preaching because they felt passionate about being entrusted with the sacred message.

 Think of this often-heard philosophical conundrum: